Being a nomad isn't easy, but it's what life has given me. I spent

 Programmer, Developer, and Engineer are similar roles, though the

-comprehensive scope.
-On the other hand, Programming, Development,
+On the other hand, Programming, Development, and Engineering refer to their activity.

-jargons might not be universally agreed upon, but I hope you get the
+but I hope you get the idea.

-humans solve problems through Information Technology.
+humans solve problems with the help of Information Technology (IT).